CaptainSapphire/PH-s-Blog/_posts/2025-02-05-Data-Science.md

 From there, I learned about the successful, lucrative, enjoyable computer science industry.
 It wasn't just one thing, it was a statue with big, wide arms.
 Programming, marketing, product management, and teaching- it felt like every aspect of life was touched by computer science.
 So, I stepped into high school with a bag on my back and a goal in my mind.
 To be a star with Computer Science.
 <br><br>
 Throughout high school, I took courses to learn programming and computer science.
 FreeCodeCamp, CodeAvengers, GirlsWhoCode, especially. <br><br>
 Then, senior year, I felt something shift in the Computer Science industry.
-OpenAI releases ChatGPT,
+OpenAI releases ChatGPT, and China drops Deepseek.
+Technology is constantly changing and evolving, and in Computer Science you have to constantly be up to date skill wise.

 #
 #